John-wallace89/Barbell_Planner/README.md

 * Bugs:
-     The navigation links do not render correctly on Iphone 5 screen:
+     The navigation header does not render correctly on Iphone 5/MotoG4 screen:
-     Resolved: No, Iphone 5 is now an old model and the navigation renders correctly on all Iphone models in the last 5 years.
+     Resolved: No, Iphone 5 and MotoG4 are old models and the navigation renders correctly on all phone/tablet models in the last 5 years.
-     Future fix may include a collapsable nav bar that lends itself to smaller screens.

 * Potential enhancements: